We are grateful to acknowledge the generous support of our community partners, funders and Corporate Sponsors who have made this project possible.

 important note about our funding

-We have accepted the Ontario 150 Partnership Program funding with the hope of leveraging these funds to support capacity building for Indigenous and other local artists, centering Indigenous history and perspectives from the last 150++++ years, and building relationships across difference by collaborating cross-culturally and intergenerationally using the arts as a catalyst for conversations that matter.
+We accepted the Ontario 150 Partnership Program funding with the hope of leveraging these funds to support capacity building for Indigenous and other local artists, centering Indigenous history and perspectives from the last 150++++ years, and building relationships across difference by collaborating cross-culturally and intergenerationally using the arts as a catalyst for conversations that matter.

-By doing this work together with people of all cultures and ages in Central Algoma, the Thinking Rock Board of Directors, as well as our community and artist collaborators, hope this work will have impact that resonates into future generations, challenging our thinking about Canada's 150th, and allowing us to envision how we might move forward together for the next 150 years from a place of truth-telling, accountability, love, and mutual respect.
+By doing this work together with people of all cultures and ages in Central Algoma, the Thinking Rock Board of Directors, as well as our community and artist collaborators, hope this work will have had impact that will resonate into future generations, challenging our thinking about Canada's 150th, and allowing us to envision how we might move forward together for the next 150 years from a place of truth-telling, accountability, love, and mutual respect.